 Too busy to get a caving trip done during the day?
 The cave stays the same any time of day and any time of year, so let us take you caving at night.
 All the details are the same as above except it's dark above and below the ground, and we only do half-day trips for our night-time cave trips.
 Night caving trips must start by 6:00 pm, and end by 10:00 pm.

 Layer # 1 should be comfortable and appropriate for the outside air temperature, and something that can get slightly dirty (shorts or pants, shirt, sneakers or light boots).
 Layer #1 clothing should also be made of synthetic fabric and not cotton.
 Synthetic fabrics dry more quickly, wick water away from your skin, and can keep you warm even when you are wet!

 Each person should also bring a pair of comfortable shoes with good ankle support and traction that can be worn in the cave.
 Just before entering the cave, we will put on coveralls right over top of the first layer of clothing.
-After leaving the cave, we will take off the coveralls and dirty cave shoes and put them into a plastic trash bag.
+After leaving the cave, we will take off the coveralls and dirty cave shoes and put them into a plastic trash bag that you provide.

 What To Pack?

-A bag lunch and two drinks in plastic screw-top bottles.
+A bag lunch or snacks and drinks in plastic screw-top bottles to be eaten outside of the cave after we finish.
 Back-up lights and candles will be provided.